Mayon: 2000 eruptions

 Mayon had experienced continuous emissions since 1999 and followed by a series of eruptions in the next two consecutive years.

-On January 5, a 5-km-high ash column was produced by an explosion.
+On January 5, a 5 km high ash column was produced by an explosion.
 Growth of summit-crater dome and intensifying eruptions later signaled evacuations.

 Past emissions had led to the growth of the lava dome beginning on February 12.
 On February 23, series of eruptions began.
 PHIVOLCS then recommended evacuation even beyond the permanent danger zone.
 On February 24, PHIVOLCS raised its status to the highest, Alert Level 5, with at least eight towns and one city warned of possible explosions with ash and lava flows, and several thousands forced to evacuate even outside identified danger zones.
-The most violent eruptions were occurred from February 28 to March 1, and since then, declining activity was observed until April.
+The most violent eruptions occurred from February 28 to March 1, and since then, declining activity was observed until April.

-The National Disaster Risk Reduction and Management Council (NDCC)reported that the 2000 eruption displaced 14,114 families (68,426 persons) and damaged at least ₱89-million worth of property and crops.
+The National Disaster Risk Reduction and Management Council (NDCC) reported that the 2000 eruption displaced 14,114 families (68,426 persons) and damaged at least ₱89-million worth of property and crops.